AbhiramBorra/FakeYelpReviewsDetection/README.md

 **Data Loading**

         We began by loading our dataset titled "Labelled Yelp Dataset.csv" from Google Drive into a pandas DataFrame.

 <img width="500" alt="Screen Shot 2023-09-13 at 11 38 29 AM" src="https://github.com/AbhiramBorra/FakeYelpReviewsDetection/assets/142265544/3dd415bb-b5c2-49ec-86ae-292213c75d55">

 **Data Exploration**

-        We employed Matplotlib and Seaborn libraries to visualize the data.
+        We employed Matplotlib and Seaborn libraries to visualize the data with histograms and a pairplot.

 <img width="500" alt="Screen Shot 2023-09-13 at 11 32 40 AM" src="https://github.com/AbhiramBorra/FakeYelpReviewsDetection/assets/142265544/72249eed-3a5f-4a37-9079-6b412af40753">